thornAvery/kep-hack/README.md

 	- In effect, you get two stages: Pewter/Cerulean/Vermilion, then Celadon/Fuchsia/Saffron/Cinnabar.
 Some limits were placed due to the power spike introduced by Celadon City.
 - Giovanni now uses his unused theme song from Yellow, plus has his LGPE monologue in the Rocket Hideout.
 - Jessie and James have been backported from Yellow, appearing in Mt.
 Moon, Rocket Hideout, Pokemon Tower, and Silph Co.
 Additionally, they have a closure role in the post-game.
+- Viridian City features a Pre-Gym, building on what was seen in the Helix Chamber PokeThon ROM Hack, featuring Yujirou.
+In the KEP team's opinion, this was the best interpretation of the prototype materials!
 - Diglett's Cave has a more detailed map with Onix, Wiglett, and Wugtrio also appearing!
 It also has its prototype music!
 - The Day Care now contains a PC, is generally more detailed, and houses Melanie from Yellow.
 If you pick Pikachu or Eevee and beat Misty, Melanie will give you a Bulbasaur.
 - Route 24 now features two things;